AliyunContainerService/ack-secret-manager/docs/crd_resources_guide.md

 ### Features and Use Cases

 SecretStore is a namespace-level resource used to define access credentials (such as RRSA, AK configurations, etc.).
-It is referenced by ExternalSecrets in the same namespace by default, but also supports cross-namespace references (enabled by default, see [Cross-Namespace Control Mechanisms](#cross-namespace-control-mechanisms)).
+It is referenced by ExternalSecrets in the same namespace by default, but also supports cross-namespace references (disabled by default, see [Cross-Namespace Control Mechanisms](#cross-namespace-control-mechanisms)).
 Suitable for multi-tenant isolation, environment separation, and similar scenarios.

 ### Configuration Notes